 You’ve made the decision; after scientifically weighing the results of your cost/benefit analysis, do honestly say “NO.”

 Well, go ahead and say it clearly, and self-assuredly…in the mirror.

 Look yourself in the eye, and do it.
 Just say “NO.”

-Say it like you really mean it, and then say it again as you would to whomever made the request of you.
+Say it as you mean it, and then repeat it as you would to whoever requested of you.
 When you pretend you’re speaking to the person who made the request, does it come out differently?